mmistakes/minimal-mistakes/_docs/15-stylesheets.md

 ### Type Scale

 Wherever possible type scale variables have been used instead of writing out fixed sizes.
-This has the added benefit of easily updating later on by editing `_variables.scss`.
+This makes updating much easier by changing values in one file, `_variables.scss`.

 Example: